How to Create a Fraud Prevention Plan for Your Business

 Preventing fraud needs to be a team-wide effort.
 Your company’s management should prioritize and develop procedures to reduce fraud risk, but you also need to educate and encourage your employees to get involved.

-The first step is training all employees to understand what constitutes fraud, how to recognize the warning signs, and report suspicious activity properly.
+The first step is training all employees to understand what constitutes fraud, how to recognize the warning signs, and how to report suspicious activity properly.

 Consider Employee Background Checks

 A background check allows employers to avoid hiring candidates with a history of problematic behavior.
-Background checks are vital for positions of trust in which employees will have access to cash, high-value property, proprietary information, and company accounts.
+Background checks are vital for positions of trust in which employees can access cash, high-value property, proprietary information, and company accounts.

 Learn From Past Incidents

-If your business suffered a fraudulent act previously, your management team should carefully review the incident and ensure that they have a complete understanding of what happened and how to prevent this type of situation from occurring again.
+If your business has previously suffered a fraudulent act, your management team should carefully review the incident to ensure that they have a complete understanding of what happened and how to prevent this type of situation from occurring again.

 This analysis should take into account where the exposure originated.
 Was it human error, technology, or your policies and procedures that were at fault?